linroger/FinanceCompendium/I. Foundations/Mathematics/Verification of Central Limit Theorem.md

 approaches the distribution function for the standard normal distribution as  $n \to \infty$ , where the sample mean random variable is defined as  $\bar{X} = \frac{\sum_{i=1}^{n} X_i}{n}$ .

 Proof: We start by proving that the moment generating function (defined shortly) of the random variable  $Z_{n}$  approaches the moment generating function of the standard normal random variable  $Z$  as  $n$  approaches infinity.
 The point is that the moment generating function of a random variable uniquely determines the distribution function of the random variable, although we will not prove this fact.
-Some details in this prove will not be completely rigorous, since a rigorous proof is beyond the level of this text.
+Some details in this proof will not be completely rigorous, since a rigorous proof is beyond the level of this text.

 The moment generating function  $M_X(t)$  of a random variable  $X$  is defined to be the expectation of the random variable  $e^{Xt}$ :  $M_X(t) = E[e^{Xt}]$ , where  $t$  can be any real number.
 Since